Skip to content

 Open Cowork is not a second runtime.

-It is a desktop product layer built on top of OpenCode.
+It is a product layer built on top of OpenCode across Desktop, Cloud, and Gateway surfaces.

 The clean architectural split is: